ZcashFoundation/zebra/book/src/dev/private-testnet.md

 ### Run Nodes

-Everyone runs their nodes, and check if they connect to other nodes.
+Everyone runs their nodes, and checks if they connect to other nodes.
 You can use e.g. `curl --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method":
 "getpeerinfo", "params": [] }' -H 'Content-Type: application/json'
 http://127.0.0.1:8232` to check that.
 See "Getting Peers" section below.